With Christmas upon us and race day just 12 weeks away, you may be starting to panic about staying focused […]

 The chip timing system we use for the BATHALF is fantastically reliable, but like anything in life nothing is 100% guaranteed.
-At a race of this size there will inevitably be a small number of runners whose timing chips fall off their shoes, or fail to be detected.
+At a race of this size there will inevitably be a small number of runners whose timing chip falls off their shoe, or fails to be detected.

 We also get cases where race numbers have been mixed up, partners or friends running in each others numbers by mistake.
 Or where a replacement race pack has been issued but the entrant runs in the original number which had been cancelled.

-Regrettably we also get cases each year of runners swapping race numbers, sometimes with annoying consequences – typically a winning veteran runner denied the acclaim of seeing their result in the provisional results list, because another veteran entrant has passed their number (and chip) to a younger runner.
-The classic case of a veteran age group woman appearing in the results to have won her age category, only to turn out after investigation that she had handed her number (and chip) to a younger man …. it happened again this year.
+Regrettably we also get cases each year of runners passing on or swapping race numbers, sometimes with annoying consequences – typically a winning veteran runner denied the acclaim of seeing their result in the provisional results list, because another veteran entrant has passed their number (and chip) to a younger runner.
+The classic case of a veteran woman appearing in the results to have won her age category, only to turn out after investigation that she had handed her number (and chip) to a younger man …..

 We know how disappointing it is not to see your name and time in the provisional results list, or to be incorrectly listed, and we do try wherever possible to investigate and resolve each case, and to amend our published results list.